isomerpages/mse-zerowaste/pages/business.md

 ## Capacity Building

-The Corporate Environment Champions (Corp EC) Programme provides training workshops to equip appointed representatives of various corporate and non-government organisations with the skills and knowledge to implement environmental initiatives.
+The Corporate Environment Champions (Corp EC) Programme by NEA provides training workshops to equip appointed representatives of various corporate and non-government organisations with the skills and knowledge to implement environmental initiatives.
 It also provides a platform for all Corp ECs to network and explore opportunities for collaboration.

 **Engage: Project Management**